-Budgeting in the District is on a July 1 through June 30 fiscal vear basis and is a vear-round process.
+Budgeting in the District is on a July 1 through June 30 fiscal year basis and is a year-round process.
 The cycle begins in the fall of the prior school year and continues until a final budget is filed with the Nevada Department of Education and the Nevada Department of Taxation in the spring of the following year.
-After the Average Daily Enrollment (ADE) for the first guarter of the current fiscal year is calcuated, the District is required to adopt an amended final budget on or before January 1, reflecting any adjustments necessary as a result of the completed count of students.
+After the Average Daily Enrollment (ADE) for the first quarter of the current fiscal year is calculated, the District is required to adopt an amended final budget on or before January 1, reflecting any adjustments necessary as a result of the completed count of students.

 The process of budget formulation involves a number of participants.
-Division heads, after reviewing their various budget needs, submit their requests for staffing, supplies, and equipment to the Budget Department.
+Division heads, after reviewing their various budget needs, submit their requests for staffing, supplies. and equipment to the Budget Department.
 These requests are then summarized by the Budget Department whose responsibility is to prepare a tentative budget for consideration by the superintendent and approval by the Board.

-Development of a budget in which all budget items are fully substantiated involves a series of steps as outlined in the Board-approved budget calendar that follows.
+Development of a budget in which all budget items are fully substantiated involves a series of steps as outlined in the Board-approved budget timeline that follows.
 The major steps in the development of the budget are summarized briefly below.

-- Establishment of the instructional programs to be offered during the 2017-18 year including all Board actions relevant to the instructional programs within the budget parameters. - Established personnel and supply formulas were applied in February 2017 for the 2017-18 budget year.
-These formulas indicate the personnel and supplies required to carry out the educational program as approved by the Board. - The Budget Department then proceeded with the preparation of the tentative budget, which was presented to the Board for approval on April 5, 2017.
-The tentative budget was filed with the Nevada Departments of Education and Taxation and also with the Clark County Auditor by April 15, as required by Nevada Revised Statutes (NRS). - · As required by NRS 354.596, a public hearing on the budget was held on the third Wednesday of May (May 17, 2017).
-The notice of public hearing was published in the legal section of a local newspaper on May 4, 2017, and advised the general public of the time that they could address the Board regarding the budget. - · Additionally, NRS 354.598 requires that adoption of the final budget be accomplished on or before June 8, 2017.
+- · Establishment of the instructional programs to be offered during the 2017-18 year including all Board actions relevant to the instructional programs within the budget parameters. - · Strategic Budget Workbooks are provided to schools by with established personnel and supply formulas by January 15.
+Central Services in turn will receive no later than February.
+These formulas indicate the personnel and supplies required to carry out the educational program as approved by the Board. - The Budget Department then proceeded with the preparation of the tentative budget, which was presented to the Board for approval on April 4, 2018.
+The tentative budget was filed with the Nevada Departments of Education and Taxation and also with the Clark County Auditor by April 15, as required by Nevada Revised Statutes (NRS). - · As required by NRS 354.596, a public hearing on the tentative budget was held on May 21, 2018.
+The notice of public hearing was published in the legal section of a local newspaper on May 7, 2017, and advised the general public of the time that they could address the Board regarding the budget. - Additionally, NRS 354.598 requires that adoption of the final budget be accomplished on or before June 8, 2017.
 It is then filed with the Nevada Department of Education, the Clark County Auditor, and the Nevada Department of Taxation.